 NDAs are often drawn up when a business discloses a trade secret for marketing, evaluation, and audit.
 If two or more parties are considering a sale or collaboration together, then there is a need to understand the operations, methods, and competitive advantages of the online business.

-Nondisclosure agreements, confidentiality agreements, or Confidential Disclosure Agreements (CDA) refer to the same type of legal agreement.
-All of these terms cover legal contracts which define the disclosure, use, and protection of confidential information or trade secrets.
+Non-disclosure agreements, confidentiality agreements, or Confidential Disclosure Agreements (CDA) refer to the same type of legal agreement.
+All of these terms cover legal contracts that define the disclosure, use, and protection of confidential information or trade secrets.

 What are the different types of NDA?